 She first came to Wigtown not long after graduating from University during the Wigtown Book festival in 2013.
 She had hoped to make some contacts in the town, and maybe even find a way to market her work too.
 At the same time however she also in some respects just simply longed for a return to the countryside.

 During her time at Uni Lindsey had lived with her friend Alison in the city of Glasgow.
+She enjoyed her time in the University and forged many strong and enduring friendships.

-She forged many strong and enduring friendships during her time at Uni.
-Above all else Lindsey would always there for her friends whenever they needed help, or even just a shoulder to cry on.
+Lindsey would always there for her friends whenever they needed help, or even just a shoulder to cry on.
 Even those in her circle who didn’t know Lindsey that well still felt like they could confide their most personal secrets in her.

 Throughout her entire life Lindsey had always put others before herself.
 She had a very easy life growing up in Wemyss bay as she came from a fairly privileged background.
 Thus she always felt like she owed it to people who were less well off than her to make their lives better.

 Wigtown initially would be the perfect sanctuary for Lindsey.
-A tiny, quiet country town surrounded by the most gorgeous countryside, and full of people with a similar passion for the arts.
+A tiny, quiet town surrounded by the most gorgeous countryside, and full of people with a similar passion for the arts.
 It was like heaven for her.

 She first moved there as part of a programme called The Open Book Project which gave people a chance to run a bookshop called The Open Book for a few weeks.
 Guests would even live in the flat above the shop too.

 Lindsey would become friends with many of the locals as well as other people on the Volunteer programme and she would remain in contact with them for years after she left.